Truck Driver Tax Deductions You Need to Know

 3. Work Clothing, Meals, and Personal Products

-You can deduct any clothing, body, or safety gear you must buy for work as a business expense.
+You can deduct any clothing, body or safety gear you must buy for work as a business expense.
 This category could include a back brace, safety goggles, steel-toed boots or a company-branded shirt.
 Your personal clothing doesn’t count, even if worn while driving.

-You can also deduct your meal expenses if you are away from home long enough to stop for a rest and a meal.
+Truck drivers can claim tax deductions on meal expenses if they are away from home long enough to stop for a rest and a meal.
 This deduction usually applies to long-haul or regional truck drivers, who can claim up to 50% of their meal expenses.
-If you are subject to the Department of Transportation’s “hours of service” limits, you may claim up to 80% of meals purchased on the road.
+If you need to comply with the “hours of service” limits stipulated by the Department of Transportation, you may claim up to 80% of meals purchased on the road.
 You can claim your actual expenses by keeping your meal receipts.

 Additionally, you can use a per diem method, which allows you to claim a set amount each day — though this varies by location.
 The IRS maintains various rates for each city and state but uses the General Services Administration per diem rates.
 Generally, truck drivers who drive locally won’t qualify.